zeroject/HotelBooking_Clean/README.md

 How to use Azure Boards/Github integration:

-Asuming that the commit fixes backlog item number 41, type the following in the extended discription for the commit: Fixes AB#41
+If we assume that the commit fixes backlog item number 41, type the following in the extended discription for the commit: Fixes AB#41